Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Hopefully you never have to use your insurance, but if you break your arm, smash your camera (like the time I dropped a brand new lens hiking in the Italian Riviera), or get marooned in Bangkok for three weeks by a monsoon, the extra $2/day for real coverage will save you thousands in medical bills, replacement costs, and cancellation fees.

-I crunched the numbers for a one-month trip to Italy (Summer 2016), using the four most recommended budget travel insurance providers I could find (you might even recognize a few of them, so that’s cool).
+While World Nomads is my go-to travel insurance provider, it may not fit for everyone.
+To help you decide, I crunched the numbers for a one-month trip to Italy (Summer 2019) using three other recommended budget travel insurance providers I could find (you might even recognize a few of them, so that’s cool).

 - Standard Trip cancellation (sliding scale from $5,000 up to $50,000)